 When I opened DNA Sports Center, I never expected birthday parties to be a big source of revenue for us.
-I knew there were a lot of places in town that were already marketing hard for birthday party business, and I wasn’t interested in competing in an area that we might not dominate.
+I knew there were a lot of places in town that were already marketing hard for birthday party business.
+I wasn’t interested in competing in an area that we might not dominate.

 Well, I was wrong: Birthday parties are now one of our most profitable and popular services.
-My eSoft Planner clients have had varying levels of success with birthday parties at their own sports facilities, so I thought I’d put together a list of a few best practices.
+My eSoft Planner clients have had varying levels of success with birthday parties at their own sports facilities.
+So, I thought I’d put together a list of a few best practices.

 1. Create great packages